Trying to decide between Epcot or Hollywood Studios? We can help!

 Spaceship Earth is one of the best ways to cool down after a hot day in Epcot.
 It’s got loads of history, interactive fun and intricate scenery on a slow journey through time and space.

 Spaceship Earth is probably the most classic, iconic Epcot ride.
 It’s a slow indoor ride located inside Epcot’s famous giant sphere.
 The ride track goes through a wide variety of sets that depict mankind’s journey and development throughout history.
 It’s also one of the longest rides at Disney, lasting over 15 minutes from start to finish.

 Test Track is one of Epcot’s most popular rides, seeing extremely long wait times on the daily.
 You start by designing your own car which you’ll take on a series of road tests.
 There are sharp turns, obstacles, and break tests before you reach a large outdoor section where you’ll hit top speeds of over 60mph.
 Even though it’s wait times are a little too high for the ride quality, it’s still an altogether good ride.

 Mission Space (8/10)

-Mission: SPACE is a space shuttle simulator that sends you on a mission to Mars, taking off from Earth.
+Mission: SPACE is a space shuttle simulator that sends you on a mission to Mars from Earth.
 The extreme g-forces on this ride make it the most intense ride in all of Disney World.
-You may want to sit this one out if you get motion sickness or claustrophobic.
+You may want to sit this one out if you get motion sickness or have claustrophobia.
 If not, you’ll enjoy the all-too-real feeling of being launched into space.